September 18th, 2018

 Avoid distractions while working in the trade show exhibit.

 When visitors first enter your trade show exhibit, they want to feel as if they are the center of your attention.
 And that means avoiding distractions that will make you seem unavailable.
 For example, avoid sitting down at all unless engaged in a meeting with a potential client or connection (you can do that on your breaks).
-Do not eat.
-Do not look at your phone.
-Do not busy yourself rearranging products.
+Do not eat, do not look at your phone, and do not busy yourself rearranging products.
 Instead, be alert, responsive, and available to the individuals coming to your booth.

 Keep conversation interesting at the trade show exhibit.